7 Best Shoulder Exercises You’re Not Doing

 We offer you a list of 7 shoulder exercises that you may want to include into routine.

-#1.
-KETTLEBELL SHOULDER-TO-SHOULDER PRESS
+1. LUMBERJACK KETTLEBELL PRESS

 What you are doing is essentially a shoulder press with the added side-to-side movement with a kettlebell.

 By moving the kettlebell from side to side, you alternate the stress distribution between the shoulders with each rep. Also, by putting the shoulders slightly forward you target them slightly differently than with the shoulder press.
 Another benefit of this exercises is that it provides unilateral training to your shoulders, because you lift each side separately.
-In this way you can straighten any imbalance of strength that you might have in your shoulders.
+This way you can straighten any imbalance of strength that you might have in your shoulders.

 To achieve this it’s crucial that you keep the reps in an even number.
 Ideally you should aim for 14 reps in total.
 If you find this too easy, don’t increase the reps count, but take heavier weight.